Dr Andrey Rosowsky, B.A., M.A., PGCE, MEd, Ph.D.

 Director of MA in Education

 Andrey´s research interests include language and education, sociolinguistics, multilingualism and faith-based complementary schooling.
 He has published in the fields of multilingualism, the sociology of language, the sociology of language and religion, language and education and language and identity. .
 Much of his recent research is located within theoretical frameworks which view language as a social practice and language as performance.
-He is currently leading an AHRC-funded international research network on performance and faith: Heavenly Acts – aspects of performance through an interdisciplinary lens.
+He recently led an AHRC-funded international research network on performance and faith: Heavenly Acts – aspects of performance through an interdisciplinary lens.

 Rosowsky, A. (2017).
 Challenging the discursive positioning of young British Muslims through the multilingual performance of devotional song and poetry.
 International Journal of Multilingualism.
 ISSN 1479-0718